DocumentationWebsocket interface

-This section describes a protocol for communication between POS and Qerko using a websocket.
-It is an alternative to the use of REST API.
-It is still possible to receive calls using websocket and use REST API for POS initiated requests (e.g. cancel payment endpoint).
+This section describes the protocol for communication between the POS and Qerko over WebSocket.
+It is an alternative to the REST API.
+You can still use REST endpoints for POS-initiated requests, such as cancelling a payment.

 All data is transferred in JSON format.